 If you want more detail on the prices offered by each builder, you can read our Wix Pricing for more information on Wix’s premiums, or read our Weebly Pricing Review for a breakdown of Weebly’s plans.

-Wix’s cheapest ecommerce plan is the Business Basic plan at $27 a month (billed annually).
+Wix’s cheapest ecommerce plan is the Core plan at $27 a month (billed annually).
 This has a 0% transaction fee, unlimited products and bandwidth.
-There are three ecommerce plans: Business Basic, Business Unlimited, and Business Pro.
+There are three ecommerce plans: Core, Business, and Business Elite.